 Why Is My Mac Freezing?

-The main reasons that can cause a system to crash are:
+Here are main reasons that can cause a system to crash on Mac:

 - A large number of applications running simultaneously, especially “heavy” programs like professional virtual studios, graphic editors, developer tools, games and so on.
 Do not overload your computer, and always try to close out of apps which you are not using.